 A former servicemember who receives a subsequent denial from the Board may ask the United States Court of Appeals for Veterans Claims to examine their case for administrative errors.
 The Court is responsible for evaluating the process that went into a claimant’s prior denials to determine whether any errors were made.

 Panic disorders are a significant consequence of active duty military service.
 Psychologists and therapists recognize that serving in the military can lead to severe and debilitating psychological symptoms.
 A veteran living with a panic disorder may be entitled to disability benefits from the VA.
-A VA-accredited attorney can help you to connect your current panic disorder to your time spent on active duty.
+A VA-accredited attorney can help you connect your current panic disorder to your time spent on active duty.

 VetLaw’s dedicated legal team can assist with investigating specific instances that may have resulted in mental trauma, evaluating service records, and presenting evidence of accumulated psychological stress.
 Our lawyers can even help you pursue an appeal if the VA has denied your panic disorder claim.
 Contact our team today to see how we can help you.